After Cosmetic Reconstruction

 After Tooth Extraction

 A tooth extraction is for our patients who suffer from decayed teeth and roots.
 It is vital to provide your gums with a natural healing period to ensure that they are completely healed and clotted enough.
 We understand it is a sticky situation with pain to deal with after an extraction.
-Dr. Martin and Dr. Matt are experts to ensure that you come out it without much stress.
+Dr. Martin and Dr. Cordero are experts to ensure that you come out it without much stress.
 Our dentists will guide you upon the dos and don’ts after an extraction to ensure that your gums will be ready for the next step.
 Here are some tips that we can briefly share with you regarding the post-procedure care for a tooth extraction.

 - Although your gums may seem healed, you might experience sudden breakage.
 Don’t be alarmed as this is natural.
 Biting on a piece of gauze piece for about 30-45 minutes will stop this from happening.